 Private enterprises face high levels of risk in fragile and conflict-affected situations, while governments and local communities often lack the capacity to cope.1 While some private enterprises may benefit and learn to operate amidst fragility and conflict, the broader private sector is a force for productive change.
 There is good evidence to show that private sector development sustains and creates jobs, while increasing livelihoods, encouraging business continuity and contributing to stabilisation and peacebuilding in times of war.2 A recent report discusses the question how to implement BER in fragile and conflict affected situations?3

-In the coming webinar, the ICRF considered some of the ways ACP countries can approach business environment reform in fragile and conflict affected situations.
+In the recorded ONLINE EVENT, the ICR Facility considered some of the ways ACP countries can approach business environment reform in fragile and conflict affected situations.
 This included the following advice:

 The process of public-private dialogue (PPD), in which state and business actors come together to discuss practical issues that affect them, has been found to build ownership, transparency and confidence in reform efforts.
 These processes, if they are inclusive, can prevent governments from creating regulations that could worsening existing conflicts.4 For example, in Somaliland, PPD has been used to identify, prioritise and implement critical policy interventions to address constraints to private sector development and economic growth.
 PPD has provided an engagement mechanism that ensures more inclusive and sustainable policy solutions through a structured, evidence based and participatory reform process.